The Human League: 1980–1989: Lineup changes, commercial success, Dare, Hysteria, and Crash

 After Hysteria, the group found themselves in creative stagnation, struggling to record material to follow up on their previous successes.
-Key songwriter Jo Callis departed, replaced by drummer Jim Russell.
-Bob Last quit as manager and was not replaced.
+Key songwriter Jo Callis departed, while Bob Last quit as manager and was not replaced.
+Drummer Jim Russell joined the band, after working with them semi-regularly during the Hysteria period.
 In 1985, the band spent several months working on a new album with producer Colin Thurston (who had produced "I Don't Depend on You", Reproduction, and the first two Duran Duran albums), but yet more clashes in the recording studio ensued and the project was shelved in September 1985.

-Worried by the lack of progress with their most profitable act, Virgin paired the Human League up with American R&B producers Jimmy Jam and Terry Lewis, who had a proven track record with Janet Jackson, the SOS Band, Alexander O'Neal, and Cherelle.
+Worried by the lack of progress with one of their most profitable acts, Virgin paired the Human League up with American R&B producers Jimmy Jam and Terry Lewis, who had a proven track record with Janet Jackson, the SOS Band, Alexander O'Neal, and Cherelle.
 Jam and Lewis had expressed an interest in working with the band after hearing their US releases.
 Virgin flew the entire band to Minneapolis.
 The four-month-long recording sessions were beset with creative disputes, with Jam and Lewis having preconceived ideas on how they wanted the album to sound, rejecting most of the band's material (which would cost the band considerable loss of royalty income).

 The final result of the sessions was the Crash album.
 The album featured much material written by the Jam and Lewis team, and showcased their Yamaha DX7-led sound.
-It had a US No. 1 single, "Human" (No. 8 in the UK), but other singles performed relatively poorly.
+It produced a US #1 single, "Human" (#8 in the UK), but other singles performed relatively poorly.
 The album, while making the Top 10 in the UK, was not as popular as previous releases.
-Disheartened by being sidelined in Minneapolis and with the direction the band had taken, Adrian Wright left the band to work in film.
-Crash was generally more popular in the US and internationally than in the UK.
-The band toured in the UK and internationally in 1986 and 1987 to capitalise on their high-profile at this time.

-In 1987, Ian Burden also left the band.
-In November 1988, a greatest hits compilation album was released that reached No. 3 in UK.
-This was preceded by the release of the single "Love Is All That Matters" from Crash.
+Disheartened by being sidelined in Minneapolis and with the direction the band had taken, Adrian Wright left The Human League to work in film.
+The band spent late 1986 and early 1987 on a world tour to capitalise on their high-profile at this time.
+After the tour, Ian Burden and Jim Russell both left the band, while keyboardist Neil Sutton and guitarist Russell Dennett, who had both been part of the 1986/87 touring band, joined full-time.
+In November 1988, a Greatest Hits album was released that reached #3 in UK.
+"Love Is All That Matters" from Crash was issued as a single to promote the collection.

 In 1989, the band built their own studio in Sheffield, jointly funded by Oakey and a business development loan from Sheffield City Council.